paulmorriz/cybersecurity-cases/00-Virtual-Machine-Lab/README.md

 ## Phase 1: SIEM Provisioning & Log Pipeline Validation

+### The SIEM Core: Architecture & Installation Flow

+To build a robust, enterprise-grade SIEM without the massive licensing costs, this lab leverages the open-source synergy of Wazuh and the Elastic Stack (ELK).
+They are widely considered a gold standard in the open-source security community due to their scalability, active threat-intelligence community, and native mapping to the MITRE ATT&CK framework.

+Understanding the order of installation is critical, as each component builds upon the foundation of the previous one:

+1. **Elasticsearch (The Data Layer)**: This is the core database and search engine.
+It must be installed first because it provides the storage and indexing infrastructure.
+It is designed to handle massive volumes of raw log data and execute lightning-fast queries.

+2. **Wazuh Manager (The Analytical Brain)**: Installed second.
+As a powerful fork of OSSEC, it acts as the central engine that collects logs from endpoint agents, analyzes them in real-time, performs file integrity monitoring (FIM), and triggers alerts based on security rules.

+3. **Kibana (The Presentation Layer)**: Installed third.
+Kibana is the web interface.
+It cannot function without Elasticsearch.
+It connects to the Data Layer to provide the visual dashboards, search interfaces, and the Wazuh UI plugin for the security analyst.

+4. **Filebeat (The Data Pipeline)**: Installed last (on the Manager node).

+  - Why Filebeat?
+In modern architectures, Wazuh no longer writes directly to Elasticsearch.
+Instead, it writes its alerts to a local JSON file (alerts.json).
+    Filebeat, a highly optimized and lightweight log shipper, is deployed to monitor this file and securely forward the data to Elasticsearch.
+Wazuh transitioned to this pipeline model because Filebeat handles backpressure beautifully, ensuring that if Elasticsearch is temporarily overwhelmed, no security alerts are dropped or lost in transit.

+### Deployment & Validation Steps

 1. **OS Preparation**: Ubuntu Server 22.04 LTS was provisioned with adequate memory and storage to handle the resource-heavy Elastic stack.

 <p align="center">